Finding an address in Costa Rica is impossible without knowing the cardinal points or directions

 My mom sent me this joke that makes a lot of sense if you are living in Costa Rica: While looking at a house, my brother asked the real estate agent which direction was north because he explained, he didn’t want the sun waking him up every morning.

-The real estate agent asked, ‘Does the sun rise in the North?
+The real estate agent asked, ‘Does the sunrise in the North?
 When my brother explained that the sun rises in the East, and has for some time, she shook her head and said, ‘Oh I don’t keep up with all that stuff.’

 Well, I just gave you another reason to hire an American European affiliate real estate agent to purchase or sell your house.
 We all know our way around well and have no problems finding an address in Costa Rica.

 Everywhere you go in Costa Rica, it turns around the cardinal points, the Los Angeles Times even wrote an article about it.
 If this real estate agent would be living in Costa Rica, she’d be out of a job.
 Because you need to know your cardinal points for finding an address in Costa Rica.
 How could you ever figure out the cardinal points in a country you don’t know?
+Oh, and you will probably need to register your new address at your embassy too.

 Where to start